How to use a Vegetable Steamer

 Step 5: Test the Rice

-After the specific time, open your steamer and check the rice.
+After a specific time, open your steamer and check the rice.
 Make sure you are very careful in this step, otherwise, the escaping hot steam may scald you.

 And, what if you find the rice isn’t evenly cooked?
 Well, in this case, you need to place the lid back in its position and leave it alone.
 Wait for 5 minutes or more and then check it again.